dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ## Introduction

-Accordions (or collapsible content) are useful for when you have large amount of content to display and allow users to toggle between showing and hiding the content.
+Accordions (or collapsible content) are useful for when you have a large amount of content to display and allow users to toggle between showing and hiding the content.
 This can be seen a lot in different websites today.
 Learn how to build your own accordion in [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 I'll also cover how to write tests for it and achieve 100% coverage using [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/), these two libraries are used together to test React components.
 If you're new to TypeScript and Jest/Testing Library, this is a good way to start learning it with simple components like this.
 Alright, here we go ~

 ## Prerequisites